uperl/Archive-Libarchive-FFI/README.md

 Allocates and initializes a archive object suitable for writing an new archive.
-Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the functions write documented here with an <$archive> argument.
+Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the write functions documented here with an `$archive` argument.

 TODO: handle the unusual circumstance when this would return C NULL pointer.